 Transform yourself into Bumblebee and watch how jaws drop when Robots – Transform!
-Whether you are young or old, You’ll also find loads of homemade costume ideas and DIY Halloween costume inspiration.
+Whether you are young or old, you’ll find loads of Bumblebee costume ideas and DIY Halloween costume inspiration.

 For this Bumblebee Costume we used minimal materials.
 The following were materials we purchased that can be found at Wal-Mart.
 Two foam camping bed rolls, black sweats and bike helmet.
 The following tools were necessary to complete the project: hot knife from a craft store, low temp hot glue gun (or one with adjustable temperature).
 The following materials were useful but not necessary: -Polyurethane Coating (Modge Podge would work similarly), iron on heat and press material.

 We traced the child that would wear the Halloween costume onto a piece of butcher paper.
 Then I used that to scale the pieces again.
 (We actually had access to a large printer so we printed this out but initially we traced him onto the butcher paper).
 We simplified the detailed pieces from the original character and tried to keep the pieces that have heavy emphasis.
 Each piece was cut and hot glued in place. the knife makes it easy to trim corners off which gives everything a pretty rounded appearance.
 Be sure to use a low temp hot glue gun.
 It will hold the material but the high temp just melts it all away.

 Once you have all the pieces cut and glued into place add flanges to the arm and leg guards so they can wrap around the legs and arms.
 These can then be tied with string or ribbon.
 We used Velcro.
 The ‘shiny’ parts that need to appear glossy were coated with a polyurethane coating.
 We used a pretty tough industrial coating we had laying around.
 But several coats of a thinner (but flexible!) coating should work just as well or better.